crate/cratedb-guide/docs/domain/timeseries/ml-primer/mlops-cratedb-sql.md

 ### 2. Record metrics and parameters

-Instead of recording the metrics and parameters to MLflow, as demonstrated at [MLOps powered by CrateDB and MLflow » Experiment Tracking][ml-timeseries-blog-part-2], you will record them by directly inserting into the database table.
+Instead of recording the metrics and parameters to MLflow, as demonstrated at [](#tsml-primer-mlops-cratedb-mlflow), you will record them by directly inserting into the database table.

 ```sql
 INSERT INTO